ilo5u/CX-CPU/README.md

 ## Implementation

-Only codes added for description on ``Chinx`` are not enough,  more implementation codes are needed.
+Only codes added for registration on ``Chinx`` are not enough,  more implementation codes are needed.

 Before starting the implementation, we need to understand the focus of the back-end porting.